splynx/relynt-docs/files/en/scheduling/projects/projects.md

 ======
 The main menu of the scheduling module, displaying a list of all your projects at hand.
 With each project representing how many tasks it consists of, in each of its relevant statuses within the Workflow.

-**Reminder**: Just like all lists in Splynx, the data displayed can be customized to your preference by using the breadcrumbs icon at the bottom of each list. ![Content icon](content_icon.jpg)
+**Reminder**: Just like all lists in Relynt, the data displayed can be customized to your preference by using the breadcrumbs icon at the bottom of each list. ![Content icon](content_icon.jpg)

 ![Projects table](projects_list.png)